What Killed Anthony Bourdain?

-3. Cutting off other sources of emotional satisfaction, like friends and family (cf. Bourdain’s daughter),
+3. Cutting off other sources of emotional satisfaction, like friends and family (Bourdain’s daughter)

 "I suppose Anthony Bourdain was so naive about publicity... that he surely committed suicide because he saw a picture."

-Combine that with his depression, loneliness, heartbreak and the humiliation of this tough man wearing his heart on his sleeve for all the world to see how giddy he was to be with this woman, and I can see it being one thing more than he could bear in that moment for this impulsive act.
+Combine that with his depression, loneliness, heartbreak, and the humiliation of this tough man wearing his heart on his sleeve for all the world to see how giddy he was to be with this woman, and I can see it is one thing more than he could bear at that moment for this impulsive act.

-This is not to blame Asia for his death, maybe she's a careless, vindictive person to be in a relationship with, but she's not a murderer by any means.
+This is not to blame Asia for his death.
 Regardless, the speculation will probably go on for years unless there's some definitive evidence that comes to light (texts, etc) about his exact state of mind.

-All this to say we lost a man who enabled people to experience the world at large through an articulate, openminded and warm mind who will greatly be missed.
+All this to say we lost a man who enabled people to experience the world at large through an articulate, open, and warm mind who will greatly be missed.